Macrometacorp/docs/docs/queryworkers/query-workers.md

 title: Query Workers
 ---

-After you build a query, you can save it to create a _Query Worker_.
-A query worker is cached across all locations in the fabric and can be edited without updating production code.
+After you build a query, you can save it as a _query worker_.
+Query workers are cached across all GeoFabric locations.
+You can edit query workers while they are running, but an unsaved query must be redeployed if you need to update it.

 You can create and update query workers from the GUI, command line, or REST API.
 Each query worker is tied to a specific query text and parameter set.
 You can set optional or mandatory default values for query parameters.